 Personal experience of snaring in a concession area

 Letaba Ranch is directly located at the border of Kruger National Park, just over the Letaba River.
 It is a local community concession area, and we stayed four nights at Mtomeni Safari Camp.
 This is a lovely place sponsored by the EU.
 This European organization was and is even sponsoring an Anti-Poaching unit, which only exists on paper.
-Due to poaching, the whole concession is nearly void of wildlife.
+Due to poaching, the whole concession area is nearly void of wildlife.

 Conducting a snare sweep